isabella232/presentation-druxt_101/slides.md

 <!--
 The @nuxtjs/storybook module allows for Nuxt modules to provide integration with Storybook.

-This allows for Druxt modules to provide auto-generated stories that use live data from your Drupal backend, allowing you to test your components against real content.
+This allows for Druxt modules to provide auto-generated stories that use live data from your Drupal backend, allowing you to theme your components using real content.

-Enough talk...
+Enough talk, let's do some live theming.
 -->

 ---